MyoSure Fibroid and Polyp Removal Procedure

 - Infertility, etc.

-But what is the MyoSure surgery and how safe it is?
+But what is MyoSure surgery, and how safe is it?

-The MyoSure surgery consists of inserting a slander camera inside of the uterus, through the vagina and cervix.
-This camera allows a good visualization of the inside of the uterus.
-A slander wand is also inserted, which gently cuts the fibroid or polyp into tiny pieces.
+MyoSure surgery consists of inserting a slander camera inside of the uterus, through the vagina and cervix.
+This camera allows good visualization of the inside of the uterus.
+A slender wand is also inserted, which gently cuts the fibroid or polyp into tiny pieces.

-Like any other medical surgery even the MyoSure surgery has its own risks and possible complications.
-After the surgery some woman may have mild to severe:
+Like any other medical surgery, even MyoSure surgery has its own risks and possible complications.
+After the surgery, some woman may have mild to severe: